-Disruptive technology is a fascinating topic.
-For most people, it’s an extremely exciting concept.
-Disruptive tech is constantly changing our lives, making everything more convenient, more affordable and more accessible.
-It has made the world a much smaller place, putting everything right at our fingertips, making some of the most complicated process possible with a swipe of a finger.
+Despite the name, disruptive tech is constantly changing our lives, making everything more convenient, more affordable and more accessible.
+It has made the world a much smaller place, putting everything right at our fingertips, making some of the most complicated processes possible with a swipe of a finger.

-But on the flip-side, disruptive technology has a darker side.
-Similar to the effects of globalisation, disruptive technology has been an unstoppable force of change across the world, where consumers reap the benefits, but not everyone else.
-AI, machine learning, outsourcing and offshoring made possible by rapid technological advancement have meant jobs getting destroyed.
-Even high-powered jobs such as in Finance or Law, traditionally considered safe paths to go down, are being disrupted.
+But disruptive technology also has a dark side.
+Similar to the effects of globalisation, disruptive technology has been an unstoppable force of change across the world, where consumers reap the benefits while the rest do not.
+AI, machine learning, outsourcing and offshoring, made possible by rapid technological advancement, have significantly impacted job markets.
+Even high-powered jobs such as in Finance or Law, traditionally considered safe paths to go down, aren’t immune.

-Chances are, it already has.
+Even if you think these changes will have no effect on you or your business, chances are, it already has.
 Disruption is moving much faster than you think.
-For example, the iPhone is just about to hit its 10th year anniversary, but in these 10 years, iPhones, and the advent of consumer-grade smartphones, have changed our world irreversibly.
+Smart phones have changed our world irreversibly.
 Tesla, in just a handful of years, has started to roll out electric cars across the western world.
-Uber, in the form we know it, has only been around for 7 years, and yet has had governments scrambling to write legislature to control the sharing-economy it has popularised.
-There is also no shortage of protests too against the platform, which speaks to how fast and how impactful disruptive technology can be.
-Experts all agree too, that this rate of change is getting faster as well.
+Uber, in the form we know it, has governments scrambling to write legislature to control the sharing-economy it has popularised.
+Considering the countless protests against the platform, it is impossible to ignore how fast and impactful disruptive technology can be.

 Here are more startling facts:

 - According to a 2013 Oxford study, 47% percent of US jobs will be computerised within the next 10-20 years.
 These include everyone from low-skilled workers to white-collar professionals.